amogh-assertai/kitting_station_v2/docs/tsd/TSD_LIVE_KITTING_ACTIVITIES.md

 "detection:green" → {
   cam_id, part_name, count, quantity_required, kit_index,
   image_url, detected_at, popup_uptime_sec, audio_url,
-  neglected: bool          # NEW this session - True when this
+  neglected: bool,          # True when this detection is a
-                            # detection is a neglected-list match, not
+                            # neglected-list match, not a real
-                            # a real configured part. monitor.js uses
+                            # configured part.
+  wrong_part: bool,         # NEW this round - True when this is a
+                            # GENUINE wrong_part occurrence (unmatched,
+                            # not neglected) whose alert_wrong_part_error
+                            # switch is OFF for this camera/kit -
+                            # client's correction moved this case from
+                            # detection:red into detection:green.
+Mutually
+                            # exclusive with "neglected" (matched parts,
+                            # neglected parts, and switch-off wrong_parts
+                            # are three distinct cases, at most one true
+                            # per event - see detection_data.py's own
+                            # comment on plays_as_green vs matched/
+                            # is_neglected for the exact conditions).
+                            # monitor.js branches on these two flags to
-                            # this to decide whether to build a NEW
+                            # decide whether to build a NEW "Neglected"
+                            # card (grouped/counted) or a NEW "Wrong-part"
-                            # card live (a neglected part has no
+                            # card (individual/uncounted) live - neither
-                            # Pending-section placeholder to find and
+                            # kind has a Pending-section placeholder to
-                            # flip, unlike a real configured part).
+                            # find/flip the way a real configured part
+                            # does.
 }
 "detection:red" → {
   cam_id, detected_part, kit_index,
   image_url, detected_at, popup_uptime_sec, audio_url
 }
-# Non-blocking, brief - fires ONLY for a genuine wrong_part occurrence
+# EFFECTIVELY UNREACHABLE for a genuine wrong_part detection as of this
-# where alert_wrong_part_error is OFF for this camera/kit.
-A neglected
-# detection NEVER reaches this event anymore (moved to detection:green
-# this session).
+# round - switch off now takes the detection:green branch above (with
+# wrong_part: true), and switch on takes the blocking error:red branch
+# below.
+This branch is kept in routes.py ONLY as a defensive fallback
+# for any future outcome this function doesn't yet classify - if this
+# ever actually fires in production logs, treat it as a bug in
+# record_detection's outcome logic (matched/is_neglected/wrong_part/
+# error), not a legitimate steady-state case.
+See cv_ingest/routes.py's
+# own comment on this exact branch for the full reasoning.

-"error:red" → {          # NEW this session - BLOCKING, no auto-hide
+"error:red" → {          # BLOCKING, no auto-hide
   cam_id,
   error: {error_type, kit_index, issues, image_path, detected_at, ...},
   image_url, audio_url
 }
-# Fires from EITHER record_detection (wrong_part, switch on) or
+# Fires from EITHER record_detection (wrong_part, switch ON) or
-# validate_kit (validation_error, switch on + issues found).
+# validate_kit (validation_error, switch ON + issues found).
 Stays on
 # screen until /api/resolve-error succeeds.
 Red audio LOOPS for this
-# event, unlike detection:red's one-shot playback.
+# event. image_url is now populated for BOTH error types as of this
+# round - validation_error's red-screen previously always sent
+# image_url: null; it now shows the validate_now call's own image, same
+# as wrong_part's red-screen already did (see "Validation Error —
+# checked in validate_kit," above, for the image_path plumbing).
 ```

 `audio_url` is `null` when no sound should play for this event — the